Huitziii/charlesbordet.com/_posts/en/2018-08-22-deploy-shiny-app-on-aws-part1.markdown

 permalink: /en/shiny-aws-1/
 title: "Deploy Shiny on AWS - Create a Shiny app"
 description: "Learn how to deploy a Shiny app on an AWS server.
 It's simple, free, and fully explained in this article!
 Part 1: We prepare ourselves with a simple shiny app ready to be deployed!"
+excerpt: "This article belongs to the series 'How to deploy a Shiny app on AWS'.
+In this first part, we prepare ourselves by creating a simple Shiny app ready to be deployed!"
 date: 2018-08-22
 lang: en
 categories: [shiny, en]